 As I periodically do, I reread Ursala LeGuin’s The Dispossessed.
 It’s the kind of book that is essential, that keeps one alive.

 It is a mystery to me, however, that this book is not at this moment more widely read and discussed.
-We live in a new Age of Anarchy–that is, in a time when very many people consider anarchism a viable and important political philosophy.
-And, there is an anti-theoretical turn that many activists have so deep in their character that a disgust towards, say, Marxism is nearly spinal.
+We live in a time when there is renewed interest in anarchism.
 In such a time, one might expect the greatest science fiction novel of anarchism to have a renaissance.
 Instead, our age remains the age of Katniss.

-Look at these Hunger Games books.
-Find me a single place where Katniss asks, what kind of society should we strive for?
-It never happens.
-She has only personal goals.
-She wants to be left alone and to get the boy and protect her sister and so on.
-(Of course, her readers want her to get more fame, though she pretends she doesn’t.
-Fame is the only currency in this book.
+But look at these Hunger Games books.
+Fame is the only currency.
 Purpose and public discourse are replaced with anomistic fame.
-Bizarrely, the whole civilization hangs on fame–whoever gets Katniss to endorse them wins the war, because here only fame sways the world.)
+Bizarrely, the whole civilization hangs on fame–whoever gets Katniss to endorse them wins the war, because here only fame sways the world.
 Katniss never asks, What about everyone else?
 How can we best live together?
 What kind of society should we strive for?
 Instead, the sole moment of political reflection is a statement of nihilistic complacency, coming near the end of the sprawling trilogy:

 “If we win, who would be in charge of the government?”
 Gale asks.

 “Everyone,” Plutarch tells him.
 “We’re going to form a republic where the people of each district and the Capitol can elect their own representatives to be their voice in a centralized government.
 Don’t look so suspicious; it’s worked before.”